ThingSet/thingset.github.io/docs/2c_binary_mode.md

     Response:
     85                                      Content.
        82                                   # CBOR array (2 elements)
-          18 71                             # CBOR uint: 0x71 (node ID)
+          18 71                             # CBOR uint: 0x71 (object ID)
-          18 72                             # CBOR uint: 0x72 (node ID)
+          18 72                             # CBOR uint: 0x72 (object ID)

 Also here a wildcard for the endpoint can be used to query the entire database.
-However, if multiple nodes with the same name are found, an error must be returned.
+However, if multiple objects with the same name are found, an error must be returned.
 This should not be the case for a properly designed data structure.

 ## Read data

 Similar to the text mode, the binary variants of the GET and FETCH functions also allow to read one or more data objects.
-The objects are identified by their parent node (endpoint of a path) and their ID or their name.
+The objects are identified by their parent object (endpoint of a path) and their ID or their name.

-The GET function is useful for device discovery, as it can list all childs of a node.
+The GET function is useful for device discovery, as it can list all childs of an object.
 Depending on the computing power of the device and the host, the GET request can either return only the IDs of the next layer or maps including the values.
-In order to be compatible to the text mode, it is also possible to retrieve all child nodes of a resource as a map of name/value pairs.
+In order to be compatible to the text mode, it is also possible to retrieve all child objects of a resource as a map of name/value pairs.

-The binary mode also allows to work only with IDs and no paths or node names to keep message size at a minimum.
-In order to discover the nodes of a device, the host can first query all child IDs of a node (starting with root node of ID 0), afterwards query the names for each ID once and then request the value for any data object on demand.
+The binary mode also allows to work only with IDs and no paths or object names to keep message size at a minimum.
+In order to discover the objects of a device, the host can first query all child IDs of an object (starting with root object of ID 0), afterwards query the names for each ID once and then request the value for any data object on demand.

-**Example 1:** Discover all child nodes of the root node (i.e. categories)
+**Example 1:** Discover all child objects of the root object (i.e. categories)

     Request:
     01                                      GET request
-       00                                   # CBOR uint: 0x00 (root node)
+       00                                   # CBOR uint: 0x00 (root object)
        F7                                   # CBOR undefined as a wildcard

     Response: